unrealwork/atsd-use-cases/workshop/lets-encrypt.md

   java.security.cert.CertPathValidatorException: timestamp check failed
 ```

-Validation Results for Self-Signed Certificate
+Validation Results for Self-Signed Certificate:

 ```css
 Certificate chain validatation failed: java.security.cert.CertPathValidatorException: Path does not chain with any of the trust anchors : null